notahat/tango/README.md

 There are a bunch of things I love about Babushka, and a bunch of other things that really don't fit with the way we want to use it at [Envato](http://envato.com/).
-Tango is an experiment in changing around a few of Babushka's fundamentals to try to find a better fit.
+Derp is an experiment in changing around a few of Babushka's fundamentals to try to find a better fit.